Music of the Netherlands: Rock and pop music

 Pioneers of Dutch rock were the so-called Indorock bands from the late 1950s, like The Tielman Brothers and the Blue Diamonds.
-They played rock guitar instrumentals when most of the Dutch youth had hardly heard of rock 'n' roll.
-They stemmed from the Indo community in The Hague and were pivotal in earning that city the title of Beatstad ('Beat city') in later years.
+They played rock guitar instrumentals at a time when white Dutch musicians did not perform rock 'n' roll.
+They stemmed from the Indo community in The Hague, which was also the center of the succeeding genre Nederbeat when Dutch musicians formed bands influenced by British beat groups and rock music.
+It earned that city the title of Beatstad ('Beat city') in later years.
 With 60s bands like Golden Earring and Shocking Blue, and Kane and Anouk in the 1990s, The Hague became synonymous for mainstream rock.

 More progressive music emerged in the 1960s in Amsterdam.
 In 1964 (see 1964 in music), The Outsiders were the first Dutch psychedelic rock band to become successful.
 Well known was the 'Haagse Scene' - many of the popular bands of the 60s came from The Hague, such as Shocking Blue, which topped the US charts in 1970 with "Venus", Golden Earring, Q65, The Motions, Earth & Fire.
 Other representatives from this period: the Cats, Tee-Set, Bintangs, Sandy Coast, Cuby & the Blizzards and Brainbox.

 George Baker acquired international fame with the songs Little Green Bag (1969), and "Una Paloma Blanca" (1975).

 From the late 1960s the post-war generation gained political influence.
 Many state subsidized rock venues opened all over the country.
 These clubs, like Amsterdam's Paradiso and Melkweg, were stepping stones for many alternative rock bands on their first European tour and the Dutch crowd stayed well informed about new British and American acts.

 In the 1970s some artists stood out.
 Herman Brood became the country's ultimate rock 'n roll icon.
 He even scored a hit in the US with "Saturday Night", and subsequently became the epitome of the "rock'n'roll junkie" he often sang about.
 He had been in the media spotlight until his suicide in 2001.
 Other bands from the 70s include Pussycat (lead singer Toni Willé), whose song Mississippi hit the charts at number one in Netherlands in 1975 and many other countries including UK in 1976, Gruppo Sportivo, Massada, Vitesse, Solution, the Nits, Focus and still Golden Earring with their greatest hit ever: "Radar Love", also Top 10 in the US.